test0n3/jobApplications-cli/README.md

 Platform - Company - Position.png
 ```

 also the images have to be processed (renamed, trimmed) the same day they are snapshotted from the web.
-As the script takes this date for the CSV file.
+As the script uses this date for the CSV file.

 The CSV format is as follow: